ControlNet Tile: The Secret to Transforming Low-Quality Images into Masterpieces

 fluffy dog resized to 1024 pixels by 1024 pixels with pixel duplication

-More Details for the Curious
+More details for the curious

-ControlNet Tile Training
+ControlNet Tile training

 The official code repository offers intriguing insights into the training and functionality of ControlNet models.
 ControlNet models undergo training independently of Stable Diffusion's weights (see training instructions here).
 This diverges from the typical fine-tuning approaches for Stable Diffusion models, as ControlNet does not alter the weights of Stable Diffusion.
 Instead, it trains an ancillary neural network that interfaces with Stable Diffusion.
 This network is honed on a novel dataset comprising pairs of images: each pair consists of an original image and its preprocessed version, or as ControlNet terminology puts it, an image processed by its 'annotator.'
 Typically, the annotator extracts lines or outlines from the image, enabling the trained ControlNet model to predict the detailed image from mere lines or outlines upon successful training.